ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Relying Party:

-: The watchdog capable to trigger a procedure that resets a device into a known, good operational state.
+: A watchdog capable of triggering a procedure that resets a device into a known, good operational state.